backswan0/sparta-week3-planner-develop/README.md

 - Implements exception handling.
 - Prevents duplicate sign-ups with the same email during registration.
 - Encrypts passwords using BCrypt before storing them in the database.
+- Implements login functionality by creating a login filter and registering configuration.

 ## 🔍 Characteristics
-- Separate the 3-layer architecture and DTOs into different packages by URL
+- Separates the 3-layer architecture and DTOs into different packages by URL

 ## 📜 More Information
 - [Visit Development Journal](https://writingforever162.tistory.com)